shermdog/storedog-frontend/README.md

 yarn # install packages
 yarn dev # start app
 ```

+Alternatively, you can run the entire app (frontend + backend) locally via Docker.

+1. Start the backend by cloning the [Storedog - Backend](https://github.com/DataDog/storedog-backend) repo and running `docker-compose up`
+2. Start the frontend by cloning this repo and running the same command: `docker-compose up`

+The services are linked by a shared network defined `storedog-backend_storedog-net`.

 > If you encounter any problems while installing and running for the first time, please see the Troubleshoot section